 Expensive lenses are hand assembled, which ensures more detailed attention to quality.
 Cheaper lenses are more machine assembled.

-Even the inspection process is better for the top grade lenses, with more rigorous quality standards.
-That’s not to say that consumer level lenses are not inspected for quality.
+Even the inspection process is better for top grade lenses, with more rigorous quality standards.
+That’s not to say that consumer level lenses aren’t inspected for quality.
 It’s just that the quality threshold is lower.
+You pay for what you get.

 Weather sealing

-Top of the range lenses are sealed against dust and moisture, so are more likely not to be affected by extreme temperatures, dust and rain.
+Top of the range lenses are sealed against dust and moisture, so are better at handling extreme temperatures, dust and rain.
 Not that you should unnecessarily expose your camera to these conditions, but it is comforting to know that when you have to shoot no matter what, your lens will be okay.
 Of course, it’s a good idea to take all necessary precautions to protect it as well.

-When we were camping in Namibia, with temperatures exceeding 50 degrees Celsius (122 Fahrenheit) on some days, I obviously took care not to leave my camera lying in the sun when not in use, but I wasn’t particularly worried about it and I knew it would be safe in my camera bag.
+We were camping in Namibia, with temperatures exceeding 50 degrees Celsius (122 Fahrenheit) on some days.
+I obviously took care not to leave my camera lying in the sun when not in use, but I wasn’t particularly worried about it and I knew it would be safe in my camera bag.
 In fact, my gear handled the heat better than the car windscreen, which cracked right through the middle while parked.
 Not such great glass as it turns out!

 Lens movement